 \begin{rmk} The proof of Lemma~\ref{lemma:top-finite-type-integral-finite} actually shows more.
 We can choose $B_0$ to contain any finite set of elements $x_1, \dots, x_m\in B^+$.
 Indeed, the proof just goes through if one replaces $h\colon A\langle T_1, \dots, T_n \rangle \to B$ at the beginning of the proof with the continuous $A$-algebra morphism

 satisfying $h'(T_i)=b_i$ and $h'(X_j)=x_j$.
-Existence of such morphism follows from the universal property of restricted power series (see \cite[Lemma 3.5(i)]{H1}) \end{rmk}
+Existence of such a morphism follows from the universal property of restricted power series (see \cite[Lemma 3.5(i)]{H1}) \end{rmk}

 \begin{lemma} Let $f\colon (A, A^+) \to (B, B^+)$ be a finite morphism of complete Tate-Huber pairs.
-If $f$ induces an isomorphism $A\simeq B$ then $f$ is an isomorphism of Tate-Huber pairs. \end{lemma} \begin{proof} We note that $B^+$ is integral over $A^+$ by the definition of a finite morphism, and $f$ is open by Remark~\ref{rmk:open-mapping}.
+If $f$ induces a bijection $A\simeq B$ then $f$ is an isomorphism of Tate-Huber pairs. \end{lemma} \begin{proof} We note that $B^+$ is integral over $A^+$ by the definition of a finite morphism, and $f$ is open by Remark~\ref{rmk:open-mapping}.
 An open continuous bijection is a homeomorphism.
 So we are only left to show that $f$ induces a bijection $A^+\simeq B^+$.
 Now note that $A^+$ is integrally closed in $A=B$ and $B^+$ is integral over $A^+$ because $f$ is assumed to be finite.
 Thus, $A^+=B^+$ finishing the proof. \end{proof}